2020–2023 Minneapolis–Saint Paul racial unrest: Events in 2020

-George Floyd protests, May 26–ongoing
+George Floyd protests, May 26, 2020 – May 2, 2023

 Protests began in Minneapolis on May 26, the day after the murder of George Floyd, when a video of the incident had circulated widely in the media.
 By midday, people had gathered by the thousands at the location of Floyd's murder and set up a makeshift memorial.
 Organizers of the rally emphasized keeping the protest peaceful.
 Protesters and Floyd's family demanded that all four officers at the scene of his arrest and death be charged with murder and that judicial consequences be swift.
 That evening, the protest rally turned into a march to the Minneapolis Police Department's third precinct station, where the officers were believed to work.
 After the main protest group disbanded, a small skirmish the night of May 26 resulted in minor property damage at the station and the police firing tear gas at demonstrators.

 Protests were held at several locations in the Minneapolis–Saint Paul metropolitan area in subsequent days.
 The situation escalated on the nights of May 27 to 29, when widespread arson, rioting, and looting took place, which were noted as a contrast to daytime protests that were characterized as mostly peaceful.
 Some initial acts of property destruction on May 27 by a 32-year-old man with ties to white supremacist organizations, who local police investigators said was deliberately inciting racial tension, led to a chain reaction of fires and looting.
 The unrest, including demonstrators overtaking the Minneapolis third precinct police station and setting it on fire the night of May 28, garnered significant national and international media attention.
 After state officials mobilized Minnesota National Guard troops in its largest deployment since World War II, the violent unrest subsided and mostly peaceful protests resumed.

 Violence and property destruction in May 2020 resulted in two deaths, 617 arrests, and more than $500 million in property damage to 1,500 locations, making it the second-most destructive period of local unrest in U.S. history, after the 1992 Los Angeles riots.